oniichanx/hyprv8/README.md

 ```
 ntsync
 ```
+Restart your distro, and NTsync should work

 ---

-Restart your distro, and NTsync should work but You can also just if you want to load it immediately (this doesn't persist on reboot)
+You can also just if you want to load it immediately (this doesn't persist on reboot)
 ```
 sudo modprobe ntsync
 ```